The Autogenic Training Relaxation Technique And Practice

 Not sure how to relax?
 The autogenic training technique can help

-Relaxation has several different meanings, depending on the exact context it is used in.
+There are many different ways that someone can relax.
 From a physical perspective, relaxation is a state of peace or calm.
 Physical relaxation can mean your muscles are allowed to exist in a state without tension, such as the pose you take after a yoga practice (savasana), or it could refer to the stature you take when lounging about on the couch.
 Physical relaxation can also mean not being in a state of "fight or flight," with your respiratory and heart rates at a relatively even keel.

 Who struggles with relaxation?